 7Rio de Janeiro, Brazil

 Rio de Janeiro first started building bike lanes in 1992, and today has a large population of cyclists.
-It has over 400 kilometres of bike lanes and an excellent rental service (Bike Rio).
+It has over 400 kilometres of bike lanes and excellent rental service (Bike Rio).
 The programme has 4,000 bicycles at 400 stations throughout the city for anyone to rent.

 The wonderful capital of Slovenia has a flat terrain perfect for sightseeing by bike.
 It has almost 250 kilometres of bike lanes and lots of rental stations across the city.
 Additionally, the city centre does not allow cars – it’s only open to pedestrians, cyclists.